realm/realm-loginkit/README.md

 # Realm LoginKit

-Realm LoginKit is a UI framework that provides a fully fleshed out login screen for apps that make use of the Realm Mobile Platform.
+Realm LoginKit is a UI framework that provides a fully featured login screen for apps that make use of the Realm Mobile Platform.

 It has been designed to be easily dropped into existing app codebases, and to provide a fully featured interface allowing users to either log in, or register new accounts in that app.